andreadvecchia/andreadvecchia.github.io/_publications/ranking.md

 selected: true

 excerpt: >-
-  **Abstract:** We present a physics-inspired method for inferring dynamic rankings in directed temporal networks — networks in which each directed and timestamped edge reflects the outcome and timing of a pairwise interaction.
+  We present a physics-inspired method for inferring dynamic rankings in directed temporal networks — networks in which each directed and timestamped edge reflects the outcome and timing of a pairwise interaction.
 The inferred ranking of each node is real-valued and varies in time as each new edge, encoding an outcome like a win or loss, raises or lowers the node's